mileszim/chatgpt-action/README.md

 # chatgpt-action

-Let chatgpt review your PR.
+Let chatgpt review or summarize your PR.

 Please note： this repo is a WIP and I do not recommend you to use it in production!